 1. Be Mindful of the Language You Use

 Leading up to your little one’s big debut and throughout labor and delivery, be mindful of your language.
 Notice what you are saying.
 Are you telling yourself you can’t push through the contractions, or are you giving yourself lots of love and pep talk?
-Notice how you are talking about labor and realize that you have complete control over how you talk yourself throughout the labor process.
+Notice how you talk about labor and realize that you have complete control over how you speak to yourself throughout the labor process.
 If you find yourself reverting to the “I can’t do this anymore” language, be mindful of that and turn your words into “each contraction brings me that much closer to my baby.”

 2. Pay Attention to Your Breath

-This is super important during labor and delivery and is something you can definitely start practicing while pregnant.
+This is super important during labor and delivery and is something you can start practicing while pregnant.
 Whenever you feel challenged, be mindful of your breath.
 Look at how you are breathing.
 Could you take some long and deep calming breaths?
 Being mindful about how you breathe when you feel challenged can be incredibly helpful when experiencing a contraction during labor.
 Being as calm and present as possible will only help labor contractions progress, getting you one step closer to your bundle of joy.

 3. Use Mindfulness to Help with Pain

 When you are experiencing pain during labor and delivery, come back to your breath and bring mindfulness to the moment.
-Acknowledge the pain, but tell yourself it’s a positive pain there to help you have your baby.
+Acknowledge the pain, but tell yourself it’s a positive pain to help you have your baby.
 Acknowledge the pain for what it is instead of focusing on how badly it hurts.
 When you start to focus on how badly it hurts, you can quickly spike your anxiety and negative self-talk, which may ultimately stall labor.
 Instead, try to welcome these contractions and know that your body was designed to do this!
 Welcoming them and breathing through them with mindfulness can help you better cope with the pain instead of fighting each one.
 It will also help your body relax and thus help you conserve much-needed energy.

 Mindfulness for Labor and Delivery